darosh/px-stream/README.md

 ✨ `TIP` Use Live key mapping on `Pop` toggle for quick show/hide

+📒 `NOTE` The `GL` toggle turns on OpenGL based rendering of the preview in the device (the floating window is always accelerated), unfortunately it works well only on Mac.

 🧪 `DEV_NOTE` Do we want solo buttons in the floating window?
 And the mixer faders?
 And smooth fade in/out?

 <br>